 If you have a valid license for Server 2019, you can download it from the Volume Licensing Service Center (VLSC).

 If you do not have a license, you may download an evaluation copy using the link provided.
-Note that the evaluation copy expires, and you might not be able to use it after 180 days unless you purchase a license.
+Note that the evaluation copy expires and you may not be able to use it after 180 days unless you purchase a license.
 Here is the price list for Windows Server 2019 Datacenter, Standard, and Essentials.
 You may also obtain a Server 2019 license by subscribing to Visual Studio or through the Microsoft Partner Network.

 Follow the guide below to download Windows Server 2019 ISO, VHD or Azure version: